 Thus, one of the first key factors personal injury attorneys and insurance companies use in trying to estimate how a jury is likely to value pain and suffering settlement damages in a particular case is to look at the county where the case would be tried and evaluate how juries in that county have historically treated similar cases at trial.

-Jury verdicts and court files are public records, and there are services that compile historical information on case facts and jury verdicts so that both attorneys and insurance companies can research past cases and past verdicts to try to gauge what a future jury is likely to do with your case.
+Jury verdicts and court files are public records, and some services compile historical information on case facts and jury verdicts so that both attorneys and insurance companies can research past cases and past verdicts to try to gauge what a future jury is likely to do with your case.

-Certain Georgia counties are known to be friendlier to injured plaintiffs and historically award larger sums for pain and suffering while other counties are known to be extremely harsh skeptics when it comes to injured plaintiffs and rarely awards significant amounts for pain and suffering.
+Certain Georgia counties are known to be friendlier to injured plaintiffs and historically award more considerable sums for pain and suffering while other counties are known to be highly harsh skeptics when it comes to injured plaintiffs and rarely grant significant amounts for pain and suffering.

-Rural counties also generally differ from urban and suburban counties in their views of pain and suffering damages.
+Rural counties also generally differ from urban and suburban counties’ views of pain and suffering damages.